zzzdeb/anki/README.md

+# This fork #
+1. Enables multiple instances for different profiles

+# Orig #
 This repo contains all the code for the computer version of Anki.

 If you'd like to try development builds of Anki but don't feel comfortable